 In the sequel, we apply this approach to calculate the roots of the general complex cubic polynomial.
 In fact, we construct a particular matrix such that its characteristic polynomial will coincide with this cubic polynomial.
 Consequently, the eigenvalues of this particular matrix become identical to the roots of this cubic polynomial.

-The rest of the paper is orginazed as follows.
-In section \ref{sec-1}, we derive the approach of clever change of variable involving an arbitrary parameters.
+The rest of the paper is structured as follows.
+In section \ref{sec-1}, we derive the approach of appropriated changes of variable involving an arbitrary parameter.
 Consequently in section \ref{sec-2}, we apply it on the general complex cubic polynomial.